 Without exception, any research project involving human research participants conducted by a student or faculty member under the auspices of the Department of Social Work & Social Ecology, School of Behavioral Health and Loma Linda University, must have documented approval from the IRB (or have been officially designated as Exempt from IRB review by the IRB) before data collection begins.
 The IRB functions to ensure that all research conducted within the institution meets the guidelines mandated in the Belmont Report (The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, 1979) for the ethical treatment of human subjects in scientific research.
-In addition to an evaluation of the ethical concerns and scientific merit of a particular study provided by the IRB, significant legal consequences could follow for the individuals involved, the department and the institution if research with human participants is conducted without IRB approval.
-Information on human research at LLU including the IRB protocol forms may be found on the University Intranet at http://research.llu.edu.
+In addition to an evaluation of the ethical concerns and scientific merit of a particular study provided by the IRB, significant legal consequences could follow for the individuals involved, the department and the institution if research at LLU including the IRB protocol forms may be found on the University Intranet at http://research.llu.edu.
 Students will submit their IRB application forms and protocols to the Social Work & Social Ecology Department IRB subcommittee for review prior to submission to the University IRB.